 Informational Item - TSUS: Status of Implementation of Audit Recommendations The Status of Implementation of Audit Recommendations was presented as an informational item only.
 No action was taken.

-Regent Tinsley noted that the following item is found on the Consent Agenda:
+Regent Tinsley noted that the following items are found on the Consent Agenda: